allchain/polkawallet-io.github.io/README.md

-# polkawallet-io.github.io
+# The website of Polkawallet
-The Polkawallet website
+Polkawallet is the mobile wallet for Polkadot.